Blocked Web Browser User Agents

 What do you mean by "abusive"?

-The main reason we consider a connection abusive is that it attempts to load all pages on a site without automatically attempting to spread the load over a reasonable time period, and without automatically slowing down when it detects script-based pages that load slowly.
+The main reason a bot is abusive is that it attempts to load all pages on a site without automatically attempting to spread the load over a reasonable time period, and without automatically slowing down when it detects script-based pages that load slowly.

 A well-written search engine spider/robot should spread the page requests over an extended period.
 For example, if you need to load 1000 pages from a site, those could be loaded over 24 hours, not over an hour.